Jumping Flash!: Reception

+Retrospective

+In 1996, Next Generation listed it as number 86 on their "Top 100 Games of All Time", saying it had created the genre of 3D platforming.
+They particularly praised "the vertigo inducing sense of height as Robbit leaps from platform to platform".
+In a 2007 review, Greg Miller of IGN condemned the graphics as "dated", having "jagged edges" and "muddled" colours, and said every aspect of the game is "weak" and that it had not stood "the test of time".
+In a retrospective review, Andrew Yoon of Engadget praised the gameplay and innovation, saying the "grainy" and "antiquated" graphics did no harm to the vibrant atmosphere of the game.

 Speaking in 2007, Rob Fahey of Eurogamer stated that Jumping Flash! was arguably one of the most important ancestors of any 3D platform game, as well as asserting that the game would always have a part in videogaming history.
 Albert Kim of Entertainment Weekly stated that the game provided perhaps the most euphoric sensation of video gaming at the time and described the first-person perspective as "hypnotic".
 Maddy Thorson, the creator of the indie video game TowerFall, praised the game, saying "something about the sensation of leaping through 3D space captured my childhood imagination".

 1UP.com cited its first-person platforming as a precursor to Mirror's Edge, despite suggesting that the jumping remained "woefully out of place" in the platform genre.
 In 2007, Matt Casamassina of IGN ranked Jumping Flash! as the third-most underrated video game of all time.
 After release, co-developer Ultra renamed themselves "Muu Muu", after the creatures featured in the game.

-Sequels and spin-off
+Legacy

 Due to its popularity, Sony produced two sequels to Jumping Flash!, including one spin-off.
 A direct sequel, Jumping Flash!
 2—also developed by Exact—was released worldwide for the PlayStation the following year; it continued the story of Robbit and the subsequent rise and fall of Baron Aloha.
 The game received positive reviews upon release, with critics particularly praising its updated features.
 Robbit Mon Dieu was released in Japan for the PlayStation in 1999.
 It was met with mixed reviews.
-Exact merged with SCEI in 2000.
-Both Jumping Flash! and Jumping Flash!
-2 were re-released via the PlayStation Network in 2007 and 2009, respectively.
-A loose spin-off titled Pocket MuuMuu was released in Japan for the PocketStation in 1999 before Exact's closure.
+Exact merged into Sony Computer Entertainment in 2000.
+A loose spin-off utilising the PocketStation titled Pocket MuuMuu was released in 1999, making it the most recent game in the series to be released.
+In 2025, former SIE Worldwide Studios head Shuhei Yoshida revealed that a new game in the franchise was in development for PlayStation VR, but was cancelled during its early stages.

+The original Jumping Flash! was re-released through the PlayStation Store in 2007 for PlayStation 3 and PlayStation Portable, in 2012 for PlayStation Vita, and in 2022 for PlayStation 4 and PlayStation 5.
+In recent years, Sony has referenced the series with Robbit appearing as a collectible in PlayStation Stars—a loyalty program on PlayStation Network—and as a cameo in Astro Bot.